 Gravitational Potential Energy

-Gravitational potential energy of an object is defined as the energy possessed by an object rose to a certain height against gravity.
+The gravitational potential energy of an object is defined as the energy possessed by an object that rose to a certain height against gravity.
 We shall formulate gravitational energy with the following example.

 - Consider an object of mass = m.